-Today is the 156th birth anniversary (jayanti) of Swabhaba Kabi Gangadhar Meher, the late legendary Odia Poet of the 19th Century.
+Gangadhar Meher Jayanti 2023 date: August 9 is the 162nd birth anniversary (Jayanti) of Swabhaba Kabi Gangadhar Meher.
+But people celebrate Gamha Purnima as the birthday of the late legendary Odia Poet of the 19th Century.

-The poet is considered as an curiously talented one, as he has created poems and novels, which are even tough for the learned scholars to analyze, while he was educated only up to standard five.
+The poet is considered a curiously talented one, as he has created poems and novels, which are even tough for learned scholars to analyze, while he was educated only up to standard five.

 Gangadhar Meher was born on the day of Shravana Purnima in the year 1862 to Chaitanya Meher and Sevati Devi to a poor weaver family in Barpali of present Bargarh District in Odisha.

-His major works includes Balaram-dev, Pranaya Ballari, Kichaka Badha, Indumati, Ayodhya Drusya, Padmini (Last work) along with Tapaswini, his magnum opus.
-The poet’s poem collections include Arghyathali, Kavitakallola, Kavitamala, Krusaka sangita.
+His major works include Balaram-dev, Pranaya Ballari, Kichaka Badha, Indumati, Ayodhya Drusya, and Padmini (Last work) along with Tapaswini, his magnum opus.
+The poet’s poem collections include Arghyathali, Kavitakallola, Kavitamala, and Krusaka sangita.